Myalgic encephalomyelitis/chronic fatigue syndrome: Diagnostic criteria

 Multiple research and clinical criteria exist to diagnose ME/CFS.
-These include the NICE guidelines, Institute of Medicine (IOM) criteria, the International Consensus Criteria (ICC), the Canadian Consensus Criteria (CCC), and CDC criteria.
+These include, but are not limited to, the NICE guidelines, Institute of Medicine (IOM) criteria, the International Consensus Criteria (ICC), the Canadian Consensus Criteria (CCC), and CDC criteria.
 The criteria sets were all developed based on expert consensus and differ in the required symptoms and which conditions preclude a diagnosis of ME/CFS.
-The definitions differ in their conceptualisation of the cause and mechanisms of ME/CFS.
+Many different definitions of the illness have evolved since the ME criteria, published in 1986, along with their concept of the cause and mechanisms of ME/CFS.

-As there are no verified biomarkers for ME/CFS, it is not possible to determine which set of criteria is the most accurate.
+As there are no confirmed biomarkers that can diagnose ME/CFS, it is not possible to determine which set of criteria is the most accurate.
 A trade-off must be made between overdiagnosis and missing more diagnoses.
 The broad Fukuda criteria have a higher risk of overdiagnosis, whereas the strict ICC criteria have a higher risk of missing people.
 The IOM and NICE criteria fall in the middle.

 The 1994 CDC criteria, sometimes called the Fukuda criteria, require six months of persistent or relapsing fatigue for diagnosis, as well as the persistent presence of four out of eight other symptoms.
 While used frequently, the Fukuda criteria have limitations: PEM and cognitive issues are not mandatory.
 The large variety of optional symptoms can lead to diagnosis of individuals who differ significantly from each other.